 Movie Review: “Get Out”

-Chris (Daniel Kaluuya) and Rose (Allison Williams) have been dating for 5 months and it is time for Chris to meet Rose's family, so the two plan on spending the weekend at Rose's parents house.
-Chris is initially nervous that there will be racial tension, awkwardness and racism but Rose does her best to reassure him and convince him into going.
-Once at the house, Chris notices small racist tendencies from the family and as the weekend goes on, strange things start to unfold.
-The African-American workers at the house act extremely strange, Rose's mother (Catherine Keener) is a psychiatrist that practices hypnotism, Rose's father (Bradley Whitford) is a passive racist and Rose's brother (Caleb Landry Jones) is a loose cannon.
-All of these things lead to Chris having a bad case of racist paranoia, so he must determine: what is wrong with the African-American workers, how racist the family really is, how much danger he is in, and how he can Get Out.
+Chris (Daniel Kaluuya) and Rose (Allison Williams) have been dating for five months and it is time for Chris to meet Rose's family, so the two plan on spending the weekend at Rose's parents house.
+Chris is initially nervous that there will be racial tension, but Rose does her best to reassure him and convince him into going.
+Once at the house, Chris is the recipient of some awkward comments from the family and as the weekend goes on, strange things start to unfold.
+The black men and women working at the house are acting very weird, Rose's mother (Catherine Keener) is a psychiatrist that practices hypnotism, Rose's father (Bradley Whitford) is a passive racist, and Rose's brother (Caleb Landry Jones) is a loose cannon.
+All of these things lead to Chris having a bad case of racist paranoia, so he must determine: what is wrong with the people in this house, is this family really racist, how much danger is he in, and how can he Get Out.

 The Pros & Cons

 Pro: The Acting (+8pts)